alexdevdavis/mycelium/README.md

 For development and test environments, this repo assumes you have a Docker daemon running.

-### Development Environment Variables
+### The Development Environment

-To ensure the docker container and API connect to the intended database add the following .env files to your repository:
+To ensure the docker container and API connect to the intended database create the following .env files in the root of your local repository:

 #### /.env.test